wimrijnders/V3DLib/Doc/ArchitectureAndDesign.md

 My working hypothesis is that only the pointer value for vector index 0 is used to initialize DMA.

-### Previous Attempts

-Code here has been preserved for sentimental and archaological reasons.
-I'm retaining it to preserve the insights encountered along the way, should I ever need to do something similar again.

-#### Initialization of stride for `vc4` at the level of the target language
+## Initialization of stride for `vc4` at the level of the target language

 This places the initialization code in the INIT-block, after translation of source to target.
 The INIT-block therefore needs to be added first.